MichaelJohansyah/top-css-exercises/foundations/intro-to-css/03-grouping-selectors/README.md

 ### Self Check

 - Does each element have a unique class name?
+Yes, class "first" and "second"
 - Did you use the grouping selector for styles that both elements share?
+Yes, by using the button element
 - Did you make separate rules for the styles unique to each element?
+Yes, separated using class first and second for different rule